IIIF/cookbook-recipes/recipe/0688-stereogram-timeline/index.md

 Both Annotation `target` values point to the same Canvas with different temporal fragments (`#t=0,0.2` and `#t=0.2,0.4`).
 Because both image regions are painted to the same Canvas area, the two views overlay each other in time and produce a back-and-forth stereogram effect.

 To repeat continuously, the Manifest sets `behavior` to `repeat`.
 As in [Rendering Resources Sequentially on a Timeline](https://iiif.io/api/cookbook/recipe/0560-resources-on-a-timeline/), playback start is viewer-dependent and may require user interaction.
+This may cause flashing images, which may be undesirable for some audiences.

+This recipe is an exclusive way to present stereographs.
+While this approach is available using the IIIF Presentation API, you may want to also include a more traditional side-by-side presentation of the same views in your Manifest.

 ## Restrictions